Raksani/demo-ci/README.md

 ### Managing Dependencies

 This project needs JUnit JARs to run tests.
-These are (suprisingly) not on the CLASSPATH of the Travis virtual machine, so they need to be installed before compiling the code.
-The Ant `deps` task includes a command to download JUnit JARs into a `./lib` directory.
-The Travis config file `.travis.yml` runs `ant deps` as part of the VM initialization.
+These are (suprisingly) not on the CLASSPATH of the Travis Virtual Machine, so they need to be installed before compiling the code.
+Travis automatically runs an "ant deps" task to setup dependencies.
+So in `build.xml` there is a `deps` target that download JUnit JARs into a `./lib` directory.

-I do this because JUnit is already installed on my computer in an external directory, so I don't need to download it each time.
-In the `.travis.yml` file you'll see that the `lib.dir` property is set to `./lib` (directory relative to the project dir), whereas when I run Ant locally, `lib.dir` points to my JUnit lib directory.

 ## Enable Travis on Github